xpack-dev-tools/arm-none-eabi-gcc-xpack/scripts/README-8.2.1-1.8.md

 ## More info

-For more info and support, please see the xPack project site:
+For more info, please see the xPack project site:

   http://xpack.github.io/arm-none-eabi-gcc/